shinmao/ML-_-DL/validation/README.md

 * ...

-## Which model to use (selection problem)
+# Which model to use (selection problem)
-How to choose model from many models?
+## How to choose model from many models?
 * The best Eout

-Model selection (Goal)
+### Model selection (Goal)
 * Give: M models with H1, H2, H3… Hm with A1, A2, A3… Am.
 * Get: Select Hm that Gm=Am is the lowest Eout (The best model!!!)
 * Fact: We do not know the best Eout!!

-How?
+### How?
 Visually?
 CAUSE NOT!!
 If we do not know the best Eout how about choose the best Ein

-	Ein <- Probability that H(n) and yn are not equal What can we do?
+Ein <- Probability that H(n) and yn are not equal

+### What can we do?

+1. Choose the best feature

-Feature 1126 always better than Feature 1 λ= 0 is always better than λ= 0.1 => OVERFITTING!!
+	Feature 1126 always better than Feature 1 .right~

+	λ= 0 is always better than λ= 0.1

+		=> OVERFITTING!!

-	Compare models
+2. Compare models

 	A1 minimizes Ein over H1

 	A2 minimizes Ein over H2

 	VC Dimension = c(H1∪H2) <- INCREASE MODEL COMPACITY

 		Use Ein is dangerous!!!
 Ein IS BAD!!

-How about select by the best Etest?
+### How about select by the best Etest?

   	What can you get from this method?
 		According finite-bin Hoeffding.